Role of overparametrization in quantum approximate optimization: Preliminaries

 Determining the optimal QAOA depth for an arbitrary problem, however, remains a challenging task.
 A typical approach involves optimizing the algorithm at a fixed initial depth and then iteratively increasing the depth until convergence is achieved.
 However, this method is computationally expensive.
 In general, there is no efficient way to predict the optimal depth except for a restricted class of Hamiltonians.
 For instance, in the case of an $n$ qubit MAX-CUT problem on the ring of disagrees (2-regular graph), numerical evidence suggests that the optimal depth follows $p^* = \lfloor \frac{n}{2} \rfloor$ though a formal analytical confirmation has been lacking.

-The challenge in determining the optimal depth is further highlighted by the critical role that the initial choice of $\bm \beta$ and $\bm \gamma$ plays in the optimization process.
+Determining the optimal depth is further complicated by the sensitivity to the initial values of $\bm \beta$ and $\bm \gamma$.
 Convergence to the desired accuracy heavily depends on these initial parameters.
 The ease of finding a solution can be quantified by the success probability, defined as a fraction of successful optimization runs (see Appendix \ref{appen:numerical_data_appendix} for details), where each run starts from different initial choices of $\bm \beta$ and $\bm \gamma$.